ntohidi/kdiv.web.manage/Ahmed'sPlan.md

 - introducing good resources such as books, channels, tutorials, …

 production
-- game for other departments e.g. math game
+- department portfolio for other departments e.g. math game
 - publish games for kidocode
-- Minecraft kidocode map
-- roblox kidocode map
-- kidocode mobile app games (hyper casual)

 hiring
+- targting 10 interns
+  - 1 x entery level
+  - 3 x beginner
+  - 5 x intermediate
+  - 1 x advance

 marketing

-To be continued…
+- creating a post on social media interducing web development
+- writing a script for a video
+- showing a sneak peak for what we use